ksheahen/ksheahen/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kathrynsheahen/)
 - 💬 What I'm currently working on ... <a href="https://github.com/thanetate/Reading-Realm">Reading Realm</a> <a href="https://github.com/ksheahen/Garden">Create Your Own Garden</a>
 - 🎃 2024 HackUNT - Hallowen/Scary Challenge Track ... <a href="https://github.com/thanetate/MERNhackUNT">Monster Match</a>
   - During the 2024 HackUNT, I collaborated with my fellow peers in creating a dating app with a spooky twist.
-I tackled designing and implementing our UI, especially for our home page, utilizing tools like        Figma to assist in this process.
+I tackled designing and implementing our UI, utilizing tools like        Figma to assist in this process.
 Check out the Monster Match repository to see previews and learn more!
 - ⚡ Fun fact: I am a huge Dallas Stars fan.